evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 The Guided Convergence Adversarial Neural Network (GCANN) introduces mechanisms to dynamically adjust the learning rates of the discriminator D and generator G based on monitoring their respective loss values and the slope of the loss difference during training.
 This allows maintaining an optimal convergence state where neither network overpowers the other.

 Let L_D and L_G represent the current losses for D and G respectively at iteration t.
-We define a max_loss_diff threshold that bounds the acceptable range of loss differences |L_D - L_G|.
+Define a max_loss_diff threshold that bounds the acceptable range of loss differences |L_D - L_G|.
 If the losses diverge beyond this threshold, the learning rates need adjusting:
 ```
 If L_D - L_G > max_loss_diff:
 Discriminator D is overpowering generator G